 Research is the first strategic pillar supporting CARE’s mission.
-Through the generosity of donors and the dedication of affiliated faculty, CARE is able and plans to continue to provide valuable support, training, and mentorship opportunities for research in Asian health.
+Through the generosity of donors and the dedication of affiliated faculty, CARE is able and plans to continue to provide valuable support, training, and mentorship opportunities for research in Asian, Asian American, Native Hawaiian and Pacific Islander health.
 Our programs continue to grow as our faculty, staff, and students pursue biological, industry, and government research at the national and global levels.

 CARE Seed Gift

-The goal of the CARE Seed Gift Program is to spark research projects that apply innovative approaches to contribute to our understanding of Asian Health.
+The goal of the CARE Seed Gift Program is to spark research projects that apply innovative approaches to contribute to our understanding of Asian, Asian American, Native Hawaiian and Pacific Islander Health.
 Interdisciplinary collaboration is encouraged.
 Awards may be used to fund pilot research work by Stanford faculty looking to develop their research skills.

-Asians are the fastest growing racial/ethnic group in the United States, representing 25% of all foreign-born people in the United States.
+Asian Americans, Native Hawaiians and Pacific Islanders (AsA-NHPI) are the fastest growing racial/ethnic group in the United States, representing 25% of all foreign-born people in the United States.
 They are projected to reach nearly 34 million by 2050.
 Similar to other communities of color, there exist tremendous disparities in health outcomes and indicators among the Asian community in America.
-Stanford CARE is committed to increase research and knowledge in Asian and Asian-American health in order to drive better health outcomes.
+Stanford CARE is committed to increase research and knowledge in Asian and AsA-NHPI health in order to drive better health outcomes.

 2020 Gastric Cancer Summit: The impact of this inaugural conference included establishing relationships with key program officers at the NIH/NCI, securing a $10M commitment to a national multicenter study of gastric cancer, submitting multiple grant proposals totaling ~$30M, establishing a health policy group to advance health screenings for gastric cancer, and publishing a conference summary in Gastroenterology.